YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 WAS_ON is an implicit replication state.
 At all times during the WAS_ON state, you can see the current backlog of transactions and the content of the Journal Pool (MUPIP REPLICATE -SOURCE -SHOWBACKLOG and MUPIP REPLICATE -SOURCE -JNLPOOL -SHOW).
 This information is not available in the replication OFF state.

-For more information on recovering originating and replicating instances from WAS_ON, refer to "Recovering from the replication WAS_ON state" .
+For more information on recovering originating and replicating instances from WAS_ON, refer to `"Recovering from the replication WAS_ON state" <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#recovering-from-the-replication-was-on-state>`_.

 Example: